Thursday, March 21, 2024

 Recalibrating the cost of higher education

 It's not clear if a trend is underway yet, but 2024 is beginning to look like a period of controlling college costs through budget reductions.
 Job cuts were announced at numerous institutions ranging from community colleges to state universities to at least one elite university.
 The wave of cuts includes a variety of institutions with Ohio over-represented.
-Cuts like these are initiated to align staffing with enrollment changes or in other cases may be designed to control the increasing cost of higher education.
+Cuts in staffing or budget that could lead to staff reductions were initiated to align with enrollment decline or in other cases were designed to control the increasing cost of higher education.
+Demographics, cost, and changing attitudes towards higher education will inevitably close some colleges, especially small, private, and religious institutions.
 Whatever the impetus, it will be important to stay abreast of staffing and other budget cuts and the way these changes play out in public opinion.